-China 2025' strategy, with its total budget approaching €700 billion, might give China a competitive advantage in many crucial sectors of future industry: renewable energy, electric cars, artificial intelligence to mention a few.
+289. But these assets should not be taken for granted, and EU industry is at a crossroads.
+Fast technological change, resource scarcity, the need for an ecological modernisation of the economy, environmental requirements, health concerns, the rise of unilateral protectionism and shifts in consumption patterns are reshaping the global economy at an unprecedented scale and pace.
+EU industries are at the forefront of those changes and the EU's leadership is threatened in many sectors.
+290. The EU's position in the knowledge-based economy is also at risk.
+The EU is lagging behind the US in research and development spending as a share of GDP.
+Patent applications are stagnating in many European countries whereas they are increasing in countries like Japan, the US and China.
+When it comes to investment, the 'Made in China 2025' strategy, with its total budget approaching €700 billion, might give China a competitive advantage in many crucial sectors of future industry: renewable energy, electric cars, artificial intelligence to mention a few.
 In a nutshell, current mega trends (capital share, access to credit, innovation and investments) paint a challenging picture for industry in Europe.
 291. Additionally, EU industries are competing on global markets where regulation in terms of workers' rights, environmental protection, taxation and social security rules, or competition law are often even less developed than in the EU.
 In the absence of a global level playing field, a discussion is needed to ensure that EU competition law is compatible with the growth of strong and sustainable European companies in strategic sectors.
 On the other hand, as short-term profit became their top priority, many EU companies have been tempted to use social, tax, and environmental dumping within and outside the EU, as well as to maximise dividends for shareholders.

-- 292. To implement an EU industrial strategy to support the sustainable development of European industry and fair competition at EU and global levels through the following actions: - support a strong social and sustainable manufacturing sector on the basis of existing value chains, - strengthen productive networks of manufacturing and service providers, - better satisfy the needs of individuals and society, - use new technological possibilities for a better life, - produce high-quality and sustainable products and services, - contribute effectively to climate protection, - save quality jobs in manufacturing and services, - ensure training, lifelong learning and qualification of the workforce to equip employees with the required skills.

-The ETUC will open a discussion about an assessment and a possible reform of EU competition law to protect employment and workers' rights.
-This must be done in a comprehensive way that covers the various dimensions of competition law, including public services.
+Prio rities 292.
+To implement an EU industrial strategy to support the sustainable development of European industry and fair competition at EU and global levels through the following actions: support a strong social and sustainable manufacturing sector on the basis of existing value chains, strengthen productive networks of manufacturing and service providers, better satisfy the needs of individuals and society, use new technological possibilities for a better life, produce high-quality and sustainable products and services, contribute effectively to climate protection, save quality jobs in manufacturing and services, ensure training, lifelong learning and qualification of the workforce to equip employees with the required skills. poss work ETUC will open a discussion about an assessment and a ible reform of EU competition law to protect employment and ers' rights.
+This must be done in a comprehensive way that rs the various dimensions of competition law, including public ces.
+293. Boosting R&D and innovation to make EU industry and its workers fit for the fourth industrial revolution, which is digital, low-carbon, circular and more sustainable.